lechimp-p/dicto.php/BACKLOG.md

   big global config.
 * DBFactory is a misnomer.
 Its more like a manager, which is a very non descriptive word.
-* Introduce a RegExp class to put checking for validity in one place.
 * Use custom rules in indexer test.
 * Engine starts to become a mess, maybe it could be refactored to use some different classes.